CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/LinkingModels.rst

 .. figure:: ./images/LinkingModels/HM_fig1.png
    :align: center

 2. Next, you will want to add a trigger.
-Locate the Composition section in the main ribbon and click Add Trigger.
+Locate the Composition panel of the ribbon toolbar and click Add Trigger.

 .. figure:: ./images/LinkingModels/HM_fig2.png
    :align: center